Marjan Sekulovski

 Marjan Sekulovski (Марјан Секуловски; born 13 March 1973) is a Macedonian football manager and former player.
-As of 2024, he is the head coach of Sheikh Jamal Dhanmondi Club in the Bangladesh Premier League.
+As of 2026, he was the recent coach of FK Pelister in the Macedonian First League.

 Playing career

 Sekulovski played for Macedonian club teams FK Pelister, FK Prespa, FK Novaci, FK Bitola, FK Borec and FK Napredok.
 He also played for the Macedonian National Teams (U-15, U-17, and U-19).
 He played in the attacking (creative) midfielder position.

 At the age of 28, he suffered a severe injury of his Achilles tendon, and finished his career as a player.
 In May 2001, he started his coaching career.

 Managerial career

 In June 2001, Sekulovski started his coaching career as Head Coach of the FK Pelister Youth Team, FK Pelister.
 In all of his first three seasons as coach, the FK Pelister Youth Team were runners-up in the Macedonian First Youth League.
 In May 2004, FK Pelister, won the Macedonian National Cup.

 In June 2004, Sekulovski became the club's youngest-ever Head Coach when he took over coaching the Professional Senior Team of the FK Pelister.
 During the 2005-2006 season, he led the team to their first Macedonian Second League title, with an unbeaten record of 18 official matches in a row.
 In the following season, FK Pelister finished in 5th position and played 1/2 final match in the National Cup.
 Over the next few years, Sekulovski transferred between various football clubs: